Sree2011/ms-azure-fundamentals-prepare/cloud_concepts.md

 ## II.
 SHARED RESPONSIBILITY MODEL

-1. When using a cloud provider, you’ll always be responsible for:
+**1. When using a cloud provider, you’ll always be responsible for:**

 - The information and data stored in the cloud
 - Devices that are allowed to connect to your cloud (cell phones, computers, and so on)
 - The accounts and identities of the people, services, and devices within your organization

-2. The cloud provider is always responsible for:
+**2. The cloud provider is always responsible for:**

 - The physical datacenter
 - The physical network
 - The physical hosts

-3. Your service model will determine responsibility for things like:
+**3. Your service model will determine responsibility for things like:**

 - Operating systems
 - Network controls
 - Applications
 - Identity and infrastructure